Year of Publication

 Conclusion: Although providers did exceptionally well with screening using BMI percentile, there were many missed opportunities for weight management.
 The electronic medical record can be used to increase adherence to current guideline recommendations for better patient outcomes.

-Crutcher, Diane, "An Evaluation of the Screening and Management of Childhood Overweight and Obesity in the Primary Care Setting" (2016).
+Crutcher, Diane L., "An Evaluation of the Screening and Management of Childhood Overweight and Obesity in the Primary Care Setting" (2016).
 DNP Projects.
 125.